bcgov/public-cloud-techdocs/docs/get-started/provision-a-project-set.md

 Last updated: **September 24, 2024**

-On the Public Cloud platform, different teams organize their work on isolated [project sets](../design-build-and-deploy-an-application/deploy-an-app-to-the-aws-landing-zone.md#aws-accounts-in-your-project-set).
-Before working on the platform, the [Product Owner](../get-started/bc-govs-aws-landing-zone-overview.md#key-features-of-the-product-registry-service) of the respective team must submit a project set provisioning request for your team on the B.C.
-Government Public Cloud.
+On the Public Cloud platform, different teams organize their work in isolated [Project Sets](#LINK).
+Before working in the cloud platform, the [Product Owner](#LINK) of the respective team must submit a Project Set provisioning request for your team, through the [BC Platform ServicesProduct Registry](https://registry.developer.gov.bc.ca/login).

 ---

 ## Prerequisites

-New requests must be reviewed and approved.
-The same rule applies for teams that already have projects on the platform and require additional project sets.
+New requests must be reviewed and approved by the Public Cloud platform team.
+The same rule applies for teams that already have projects on the platform and require additional Project Sets.

 To do that you must meet the prerequisites for provisioning a project set outlined in our [onboarding documentation](https://digital.gov.bc.ca/cloud/services/public/onboard/).

-## Process to request a project set
+## Process to request a Project Set

 1. Login to the [BC Gov Product Registry](https://registry.developer.gov.bc.ca/login)

-  Take into consideration that you will need:
+  You will need to provide the following information:

 - A descriptive product name (no acronyms)
 - Contact details and IDIR accounts for the Product Owner and up to 2 Technical Leads
-- For B.C.
-Gov's Landing Zone in AWS an estimate for the product's projected monthly spend on cloud services [Refer to the AWS Cost Calculator](https://calculator.aws/#/) and an AWS Account Code (Refer to Memorandum of Understanding (MoU)).
-- For B.C.
-Gov's Landing Zone in Azure an estimate for the product's projected monthly spend on cloud services [Refer to the Azure Pricing Calculator](https://azure.microsoft.com/en-ca/pricing/calculator/) and an Azure Subscription ID (Refer to Memorandum of Understanding (MoU)).
+- An estimate for the product's projected monthly spend on cloud services
+  - For estimating AWS monthly costs, please use the [AWS Cost Calculator](https://calculator.aws/#/)
+  - For estimating Azure monthly costs, please use the [Azure Pricing Calculator](https://azure.microsoft.com/en-ca/pricing/calculator/)
+- An AWS Account code, or Azure Subscription ID, for billing purposes.
+Refer to Memorandum of Understanding (MoU) for more information.

-  For **new product teams** requesting space in a public cloud landing zone complete the following 2 steps before submitting the provisioning request:
+  For **new product teams** requesting a Project Set in a public cloud landing zone, complete the following 2 steps before submitting the provisioning request:

-- Sign a Memorandum of Understanding (MoU) with OCIO.
+- Sign a Memorandum of Understanding (MoU) with the OCIO.
 Request an MoU template from <cloud.pathfinder@gov.bc.ca>
 - Book an onboarding session with the Cloud Pathfinder Team at <cloud.pathfinder@gov.bc.ca>

 2. Navigate to the top menu called **Public Cloud Products**

   ![public-cloud](../images/provision-a-project-set/public-cloud.png)

-3. On the top right side of the screen click on the button **Create +** to create a project set
+3. On the top right side of the screen click on the button **Create +** to create a Project Set

   ![create](../images/provision-a-project-set/create.png)

 4. Enter the **name** and **description** of your project

-- Project names should be descriptive, avoid the use acronyms.
+- Project names should be descriptive.
+Avoid the use acronyms.

   ![description](../images/provision-a-project-set/description.png)